 We are Langhorne Carpet Company

-Established in 1930, and created by the same family since, Langhorne Carpets grace grand rooms in renowned residences and landmarks worldwide.
-Each work is a labor of love deftly defined by unequal quality and superior craftsmanship.
+Established in 1930, and operated by the same family since, Langhorne Carpet Company manufactures centerpieces that grace renowned residences and landmarks worldwide.
+Each carpet is deftly defined by unequaled quality and superior craftsmanship.

 Who we are.